cardano-foundation/cardano-academy/glossary.md

 ## O

+#### OBFT
-**OBFT**: Ouroboros Byzantine Fault Tolerant protocol.
+Ouroboros Byzantine Fault Tolerant protocol.
 See BFT.

+#### Off-chain code
-**Off-chain code**: The part of a contract application’s code which runs off the chain, usually as a contract application.
+The part of a contract application’s code which runs off the chain, usually as a contract application.
 On-chain code: The part of a contract application’s code which runs on the chain (i.e. as scripts).

+#### Open-source software (OSS)
-**Open-source software (OSS)** is software in which source code is released under a license in which the copyright holder grants users the rights to study, change, and distribute the software to anyone and for any purpose.
+is software in which source code is released under a license in which the copyright holder grants users the rights to study, change, and distribute the software to anyone and for any purpose.

+#### Ouroboros
-**Ouroboros**: the consensus protocol underlying Cardano.
+the consensus protocol underlying Cardano.
 There are several different implementations including Classic, Praos, Genesis, Omega, etc.

+#### Overflow and underflow errors
+Overflow and underflow errors occur when arithmetic operations go above or below the limit of the data type.

 ## P